Death of child who was reported kidnapped ruled a homicide

 Johnson, who was to turn 2 this month, was found Tuesday in a park about 37 miles (60 kilometers) east of Penn Hills, where authorities allege the girl was kidnapped Saturday evening.
 There were no visible signs of trauma.

-Sharena Islam Nancy, who authorities say had been romantically involved with the child’s father, remains in custody in Allegheny County.
-She’s charged with kidnapping of a minor, custodial interference and concealment of the whereabouts of a child, all felonies.
+Sharena Islam Nancy,, who authorities say had been romantically involved with the child’s father, remains in custody in Allegheny County on charges of kidnapping of a minor, custodial interference and concealment of the whereabouts of a child, all felonies.
 No one has been charged in Nalani’s death.

 Sign up for Daily Newsletters